Ahmed Mohamed Mohamoud: 2002–2010: Founder and chairman of the Kulmiye Party and its presidential candidate

 The youngest political organization in the country, the Kulmiye Party was established in early 2002 with a focus on conveying the campaign's platform to the countryside and rural regions.
 Notably, Mohamoud pursued a no smear campaign policy toward other political parties, thus conducting a peaceful election, while applauding public education on the merits of the multi-party system and the democratic process.
-However, Mr. Mohamoud lost the election by a mere 80 votes to President Dahir Rayaale Kahin.
+However, Mohamoud lost the election by a mere 80 votes to President Dahir Rayaale Kahin.

-Despite this setback, Mohamoud would be a supporting for the women's voices in Somaliland, as the Kulmiye Party was the only party to appoint a woman as Vice-Chair.
+Despite this setback, Mohamoud would be a supporting for the women's voices in Somaliland, as the Kulmiye Party was the only party to appoint a woman as vice-chair.
 During the next elections, Mohamoud was rewarded by garnering the largest national votes, only less than the total votes the incumbent party obtained during the previous presidential election.
 Through his stewardship, the Kulmiye Party has grown to be the largest party in Somaliland.
 Despite the ruling party's continuous hold to power after its term expired, and its unwillingness to hold free and fair elections, Mohamoud continued to pursue political change through the democratic process by working closely with traditional elders and the international community, whose interest is peace and stability in the Horn of Africa.
 Thus, when he ran as the Kulmiye Party candidate for president he was able to defeat incumbent President Dahir Rayaale Kahin of the United Peoples' Democratic Party (UDUB) in the 2010 presidential election.

 2010–2017: Fourth president of the Republic of Somaliland

-Mr. Mohamed's term ended with the presidential election of 13 November 2017, which had been delayed from 28 March 2017.
+Mohamed's term ended with the presidential election of 13 November 2017, which had been delayed from 28 March 2017.
 A snapshot of some of the salient achievements of the Silanyo Administration are depicted in the next section.

 President of Somaliland

 The Silanyo administration currency stabilization

 One of the first policy implementations of the administration was the introduction of the Somaliland Shilling to the entire country.
-Prior to this time, the old Somalia Shillings were honored in the eastern regions of the country.
+Prior to this time, the old Somalia Shillings were honoured in the eastern regions of the country.
 In 2011, President Silanyo issued an executive order, and passed by Parliament, making the Somaliland Shilling the legal tender of the country.